Planning is a relay race: here’s how to get ahead of the competition

 “Connected Planning” is a term that has come to prominence in recent years, but as a philosophy it’s nothing new.
 James McKinsey’s 1922 breakthrough book ‘Budgetary Control’ effectively set out the connected planning roadmap used today.
 It focused on learnings for the future rather than simply reviewing the past and placed great importance on allowing managers to take control of their future business.
-All organisations try to join up their planning activity, and the role of connected planning is to manage this process and make these links as seamless as possible.
+All organizations try to join up their planning activity, and the role of connected planning is to manage this process and make these links as seamless as possible.
 I’ve come to see planning as a relay race with multiple handoffs – working as a team and smooth exchanges are vital to success.
 But problems surface when businesses use siloed systems which slow down this process and cause a breakdown in communication.

-When implemented properly at both a technological and an organisational level, connected planning provides an intuitive map of how decisions ripple through an entire organisation.
+When implemented properly at both a technological and an organizational level, connected planning provides an intuitive map of how decisions ripple through an entire organization.
 Streamlining this process can lead to significant competitive advantages.
 Of course, each business and sector will face its own challenges.
 On one hand, consider a fintech startup that’s moving and developing at pace.
 It almost needs to reinvent its planning process at every new cycle.
 On the other hand, think of some of the world’s largest companies where planning processes are more firmly entrenched.
 The sheer scale of their operations and the swathes of data and activity streams involved can make it very difficult to implement this intelligence.

 I’d like to address the practical steps that businesses of all shapes and sizes can take, to build a workable framework.
 So, here are my top tips for how every business, big and small, can succeed in connected planning: